influxdata/influxdb-client-csharp/Client.Linq/README.md

 ### Mapping LINQ filters

-For the best performance on the both side (server, LINQ provider) we maps the LINQ expressions to FLUX query following way:
+For the best performance on the both side - `server`, `LINQ provider` we maps the LINQ expressions to FLUX query following way:

 #### Filter by Timestamp